Samreay/DSGoPipeline/README.md

 ## Adding tracking

 First thing we want to do is to start a tracking server.
-Now this isn't the easiest way of doing it, but it does emulate a remote tracking server better.
+Instead of just pointing this at the file system and hoping for the best, lets put in a tiny bit of effort now so that it better emulates a remote tracking server like you might actually end up using better.

 So with the tracking, we need a place to put information, and a place to put artifacts.

-The latter is normally a google cloud, Azure blob storage, Amazong S3 bucket, etc. We'll emulate this with a super simple FTP server in the `server` folder.
+The latter is normally a google cloud, Azure blob storage, Amazon S3 bucket, etc.
+We'll emulate this with a super simple FTP server in the `server` folder.
 Let's start it with:

 `python ftpserver.py`

-Then, let us also utilise a small sqlite database to store all the information that isn't a collection of files.
+which just launches a very small FTP server locally in the server folder, with a dummy user to make authentication easier.
+Let us also utilise a small sqlite database to store all the information that isn't a collection of files.
 In the server folder, we also run

 `mlflow server --backend-store-uri sqlite:///mlruns.db --default-artifact-root ftp://guest:12345@127.0.0.1::2121/artifacts`